webfpga/verilog/README.md

 ## Directory Structure

+**Note: This structure has not been put into place yet.
+This current example directory is unsorted and unorganizaed.**

 `examples/` holds several sub-directories for each example category.
-Each example category begins with a two-digit prefix that indicates its overall order in the scheme of learning progression.
+Each example category begins with a two-digit prefix that indicates its overall order in the learning progression.
 Within each category, each individual example is placed in it's own sub-sub-directory.

 ```console